fedelibre/LilyDev/mkosi/README.md

 ### Running graphical applications from the container

-You might need to run one or more graphical applications from the container, for example gitk or lily-git.
+You might need to run one or more graphical applications from the container, for example gitk.
 This should work out of the box, if two requirements are met:

 1. The id of the guest user must the same as the id of the host user.
 Usually it is the same; if it's not, see above link.